-Why is this free intel such a gift?
-Because keeping tabs on your credit scores can help you spot discrepancies or potentially fraudulent activities.
-It can also help you monitor your progress if you’re working hard to increase your scores.
+Why is your credit report intel such a gift?
+Because keeping tabs on your credit scores can help you spot potentially fraudulent activities or discrepancies.
+It can also help you monitor your progress if you’re working hard to establish your credit or have a stellar financial profile.
 Higher scores may well unlock lower loan rates and other benefits.

 • What a credit score is and why you should check it

-• When a credit score check can hurt your score
+• Whether checking can hurt your credit score

-• How to get a free look at your credit score
+• How often to check your credit score.

 What Is a Credit Score?

 A credit score is a three-digit number that lenders and creditors use to assess your creditworthiness.
-In other words, it helps lenders decide the probability of your repaying a loan or a line of credit.
-Credit scores are usually broken down into two types: generic and custom scores.
+In other words, it helps lenders decide the probability of you repaying a loan or a line of credit in a timely manner based on your past behavior.

-Conversely, individual lenders may create custom credit scores to determine your likelihood of repayment.
-These scores include credit reporting from the three credit bureaus and other data from their profile, such as your repayment history.
-This type of credit score is meant to determine your creditworthiness with regard to a specific type of lending (like a mortgage) or a particular lender.
+• Conversely, individual lenders may create custom credit scores to determine your likelihood of repayment.
+These scores include credit reporting from the three credit bureaus and other data.
+This type of credit score is often meant to determine your creditworthiness with regard to a specific type of lending (like a mortgage) or a particular lender.

+Now, here’s how to understand the number itself.
 Credit scores typically range between 300 and 850.
 Usually, the higher your credit score, the less risky you are perceived in the eyes of lenders.
+That may mean you get a better (lower) interest rate on loans, among other perks.

 A bad credit score can result in your paying more to borrow money or even being declined.